 This is a truly hideous statistic.
 Think about it: if that happened today, it would be equivalent to about 19.8 million people dying in Great Britain alone, reducing the population to roughly what it was 100 years’ ago.
 Human tragedy aside, how would we cope with that?
-The emergency services and civil authorities would be overwhelmed.
-And what would the effects be?
+The emergency services and civil authorities would be overwhelmed – probably similar to the situation in the event of a biological attack.
+And what would the consequential effects be?

-In the worst hit areas of Britain 750 years’ ago, society became dislocated and people simply did not know what to do.
-The plague could, and did, affect everyone: men, women, young, old, ruling class, clergy and peasants.
+In the worst hit areas of Britain 750 years’ ago, people simply did not know what to do.
+It could, and did, affect everyone: men, women, young, old, ruling class, clergy and peasants.
+Society was as dislocated as would be the case today.
 And the effects were profound.
 Some places simply disappeared from the map.
 Severe labour shortages resulted in higher wages and inflation.
 But, then, social mobility improved.
-As less land could be cultivated, sheep farming increased which boosted the wool and cloth trade.
+As less land could be cultivated, sheep farming increased which boosted the wool and cloth trades.

-People must have been terrified.
+People must have been terrified, though.
 Some, if they could, simply tried to run away from it – possibly the only remedy at the time.
-Of course, people wanted to blame someone, or something, for the dreadful devastation of their communities.
-Some blamed Jews (who had been expelled from England by Edward I a generation earlier) and other minorities, who were often violently persecuted.
+Of course, folk wanted to blame someone, or something, for the dreadful devastation of their communities.
+Some apparently blamed Jews – though they had been expelled from England by Edward I a generation earlier – and other minorities, who were often violently persecuted.
 Some blamed the Church, possibly paving the way for future reforms.
 The effects of the plague may well have contributed to the breaking down of feudal barriers and a more questioning attitude, increasing the potential for unrest and, perhaps, revolt.
 Further outbreaks of plague occurred in Britain in later years, particularly in 1361 and 1374.
-The last major eruption was the Great Plague of London in 1665 – which also affected other parts of the country.
+The last major plague eruption in Britain was the Great Plague of London in 1665 – which also affected other parts of the country.

 Cases of the plague still occur in some countries today, including the USA.
 There was an outbreak in India in the 1990s.